Have you ever felt like you are ‘too sensitive’? Perhaps someone has said that to you before, maybe when you were a child.

 If so then you may be a Highly Sensitive Person and amongst the 15-20% of the population that is similarly wired.
 If you’re not sure then you can take Julie Bjelland’s Sensitivity Quiz here.

-If you’re curious to discover your HSP Archetype after taking Elaine Aron’s test, you can take the HSP Archetype quiz here.
+If you’re curious to discover your HSP Archetype after taking Julie Bjelland’s test, you can take the HSP Archetype quiz here.

 You may already be aware of some of the challenges that being a Highly Sensitive Person brings, but there are also many benefits too.
 Here are some of the key challenges and benefits of being an HSP.